CalPolySWIFT/HackPolyBoeing/README.md

 Q: Will we be given a data set to train our object detection model or do we have to somehow get it ourselves?

 >A: We are going to generate a few snapshots from 3D CAD models but it won’t produce a large enough sample to train a CNN model.
 I suggest that the students use data augmentation to generate similar images from what we provide to increase their sample size.

+Q: Do I need to register for Tech Symposium?

+>A: No. Someone from the SWIFT E-Board will register you as a HackPoly: Boeing competitor.

+Q: Do I need to be present at Tech Symposium?

+>A: Yes the ENTIRE team must be present for the during of the competition.
+You do not need to be present for the entire day.